Amitbergman/ExplaibableAncientDNAAnalysisTool/README.md

-﻿# exML - explainable DNA analysis tool
+﻿# exML - explainable Proportion estimation for DNA analysis

 This project includes a python system to classify a dataset of DNA reads (either ``.bam`` or ``.fasta`` files) and output the estimated proportion of different species in the dataset.
 It also provides explanations to the output that make it more interpretale and resolve ambiguities in the output.